Firethorne HOA Brick & Stucco Cleaning Guide

 Here's something specific to homes like those in Firethorne that mix brick and stucco on the same facade.
 The transition point where brick meets stucco is a dirt magnet.
 Water runs off the smooth stucco surface and pools at the brick ledge or the J-channel where the materials meet.
 That trapped moisture grows biological material faster than any other spot on the house.

-When we clean Firethorne homes with mixed facades, we pay extra attention to these transitions.
-The cleaning solution and dwell time need to be right for both materials, and the rinse has to account for the fact that water running off stucco will carry the cleaning solution down onto the brick below.
-We work top-down, clean the stucco first, then the brick, so the rinse water carries everything down and off.
+Mixed-facade requests need extra attention at these transitions.
+The cleaning solution and dwell time need to be right for both materials, and the rinse has to account for the fact that water running off stucco can carry cleaning solution down onto the brick below.

 When to Clean: Firethorne's Sweet Spot

-If you wait until June or July, you'll still get a great result, but the biological growth will be thicker, the cleaning takes longer, and it costs more.
-If you're in a part of Firethorne that backs up to open fields or retention ponds (there are several), you may need a second cleaning in late September.
-Those lots get more airborne organic material and more humidity than interior lots.
+If you wait until June or July, the biological growth may be thicker and the request may need more surface detail.
+If you're in a part of Firethorne that backs up to open fields or retention ponds, include that context because airborne organic material and humidity can affect the scope.

 Choosing the Right Contractor for Firethorne